vladimiroltean/lbt/README.md

 * Hovering should give information about required format
 * Upload SSH login keys
 * Download test data (bandwidth, rtt) as report
-* Flood ping stdout is not parsed properly